-Here is an example of passing event in fullevents.csv. we record the passer (Huskies_D1) and receiver (Huskies_F1) of all these passing events, and consider them as one directed link between these pair from passer to receiver.directeddirected k For each pair of teammates, we count the number of their links.
+Here is an example of passing event in fullevents.csv.
+First, we record the passer (Huskies_D1) and receiver (Huskies_F1) in all these passing events.
+Then we establish a directed link connection of the football trajectory between the receiver and the passer in the data.
+For each pair of teammates, we count the number of their links.

-we try to find the average position of all the players in games.
-We record places of each player when there are passing events happen to them.
-And calculate the average place of each player:
+Second, we try to find the average position of all the players in games.
+We record the position of the passer and the receiver when there are passing events happen between them.
+And calculate the average position of each player: